 What Sanofi does…

-Since 2001 Sanofi has a collaboration program with the WHO in an effort to combat Sleeping Sickness, Leishmaniasis, Chagas disease, Buruli ulcer and Yaws.
-The company has contributed to this partnership with drug donations (such as melarsoprol and eflornithine) for treating patients with Sleeping Sickness or Human African Trypanosomiasis (HAT), and financial support for the execution of programs of the Intensive Disease Management (IDM) department, to an amount of US$5 million per year.
+Since 2001 Sanofi has a collaboration program with the WHO in an effort to combat sleeping sickness, leishmaniasis, Chagas disease, Buruli ulcer and yaws.
+The company has contributed to this partnership with drug donations (such as pentamidine, melarsoprol, eflornithine and today fexinidazole) for treating patients with sleeping sickness or Human African Trypanosomiasis (HAT), and financial support for the execution of programs of the Intensive Disease Management (IDM) department, to an amount of US$5 million per year.

 On 30 January 2012 Sanofi, together with other pharmaceutical companies, donors, endemic countries and non-government organizations signed the London Declaration on Neglected Tropical Diseases with the commitment to control, eliminate or eradicate 10 diseases by 2020 and improve the lives of over a billion people, with clear objectives by 2020 for each of these diseases.